 In May 2015, the City issued a Notice of Funding Availability (NOFA) identifying nearly \$2.5 million in available affordable housing funds.
 The City's goal was to obtain proposals for affordable housing projects as well as a proposed Tenant-Based Rental Assistance (TBRA) program.
 The City identified homeless, those at risk of homelessness, veterans, seniors, and victims of domestic violence as the population for which the housing programs should be targeted.
 The NOFA was available on the City's website and was disseminated to local CHDO's in the area.
 The City received five (5) proposals: three (3) proposals for affordable housing projects, and two (2) proposals for TBRA programs.
 Because the May 2015 NOFA proved unsuccessful in negotiating the development of an affordable housing project, the City issued a new NOFA, after which it opted to work with the local CHDO, Orange County Community Housing Corporation (OCCHC) to develop a rental four-plex located at 7792 Barton Drive in Huntington Beach.
 The project was awarded \$781,220 in HOME funding in October 2016 via substantial amendment to the FY 2016/17 Annual Action Plan.
-The project is complete but for the final drawdown.
+The project is complete.

 In response to the solicitation for a tenant based rental assistance program provider, Interval House was selected to administer such a program in September 2015.
 Interval House was chosen because of its extensive experience in providing services to households impacted by domestic violence, and because it already works closely with the City's Police Department in providing housing for eligible households.
 Additionally, Interval House implemented the City's Homelessness Prevention and Rapid Re-Housing (HPRP) program, a similar federal funding program that provided assistance to homeless and at at-risk persons to alleviate homelessness and provide rapid re-housing.
-During FY 2018/19, the City will continue to work with Interval House to provide tenant-based rental assistance to an additional 22 households.
+During FY 2019/20, the City will continue to work with Interval House to provide tenant-based rental assistance to an additional 22 households.
 The program will continue to target homeless, persons at risk of homelessness, veterans, seniors, and victims of domestic violence in Huntington Beach.

 The City has also partnered with Mercy House to implement a second Tenant Based Rental Assistance program targeting low and very-low income seniors, veterans, and homeless.
-The program has provided assistance to 18 households to date and the program will continue through the end of FY 2017/18.
-The program will continue through FY 2019/20 via a new two-year contract with Mercy House.
-This program is added to this Annual Action Plan by substantial amendment.
-The program will be allocated \$98,900 in HOME funds in FY 2018/19 with a goal to assist 10 households.
+The program has provided assistance to 43 households to date and the program will continue through the end of FY 2019/20 with a proposed goal of assisting an additional 24 households.

-Via the amendment to this Annual Action Plan, the City will also fund a new two-year contract with Families Forward to provide 15 households in FY 2018/19 and another 15 households in FY 2019/20 with tenant based rental assistance.
+Via the amendment to the FY 2018/19 Annual Action Plan, the City also funded a contract with Families Forward to provide 15 households in FY 2018/19 and another 15 households in FY 2019/20 with tenant based rental assistance.
+To date, Families Forward has helped seven households with tenant based rental assistance.

-Finally, part of this amendment is an allocation of \$600,000 in HOME funds for The Navigation Center located at 15161 Jackson Street in Midway City.
+Finally, the City proposed to allocate \$700,000 in HOME funds for The Navigation Center located at 15161 Jackson Street in Midway City.
 The project proposes to construct approximately 7 single family occupancy units to be rented solely to Huntington Beach residents.
 The property is owned by the local CHDO, American Family Housing.
 The City is partnering with AFH, the City of Westminster, and the County of Orange on this endeavor.

-Finally, in past years, the City has provided funding support to local public service agencies such as AIDS Services Foundation that address the service needs of the homeless and those at risk of becoming homeless.
-However, continued reductions in the City's CDBG entitlements have resulted in the cutback of such funding support in recent years.
-The City hopes to reinstate funding support in the future should CDBG entitlement amounts sufficiently increase to allow for additional agencies to receive funding.
+Finally, in recent years, the City has provided funding support to local public service agencies such as the Huntington Beach Police Department and SteppingUP that address the service needs of the homeless and those at risk of becoming homeless.